aws-samples/amazon-sagemaker-secure-mlops/README.md

 ### Step 2
 **This step is only needed if you use AWS Organizations setup.**<br/>
-A delegated administrator account must be registred in order to enable `ListAccountsForParent` AWS Organization API call.
+A delegated administrator account must be registered in order to enable `ListAccountsForParent` AWS Organization API call.
 If the data science account is already the management account in the AWS Organizations, this step must be skipped.

 ```bash
 # STEP 2: